Judge Rotenberg Center: Restraints

 Residents were restrained for punishment, as well as for the personal convenience of staff.
-Residents were restrained in unsafe ways, and sometimes received cuts and bruises.
+Residents were restrained in unsafe ways, and sometimes received cuts, bruises, and other injuries.
 In 1981, a fourteen-year boy old died at the institute while restrained face down to a four-point board.
-The institute was not authorized to use restraints on any resident at this time, and continued to do so even after being informed that it was against the law.
+The institute was not authorized to use restraints on any resident at this time, and continued to do so even after being informed that it was acting illegally.

 Record keeping and retaliation

-The institute was found to have removed records, making them inaccessible to investigators and family.
-Furthermore, they were found to have denied the right to view records to family members and investigators.
+The institute was found to have removed records, making them inaccessible to investigators and family, and to have denied to family members and investigators the right to view records.
 In many cases, the institute's records were inaccurate.
 Examples include: denying a resident food as punishment while recording that he had been fed, recording that restraints had been checked when they had not been checked, and failing to properly record the administration of aversives.
-The institute retaliated against people who complained about their practices and refused to let the Department of Social Services investigate those complaints.
+The institute retaliated against people who complained about their practices and refused to let the CDSS investigate those complaints.
 Parents were told that their children would be expelled if they questioned or complained about the institute.